Supervision of company management by the Supervisory Board

 Resolutions of the Supervisory Board are passed by a simple majority vote of the participating members.
 In the event of a tie, the vote of the Chairman of the Supervisory Board, who must always be a shareholder representative, shall be the casting vote.
 This resolution process is also applicable for the appointment and dismissal of members of the Board of Executive Directors by the Supervisory Board.

-BASF SE’s Supervisory Board has established a total of three Supervisory Board Committees: the Personnel Committee, the Audit Committee and the Nomination Committee.
+BASF SE’s Supervisory Board has established a total of four Supervisory Board Committees: the Personnel Committee, the Audit Committee, the Nomination Committee and, as of 2015, the Strategy Committee.

 The members of the Supervisory Board of BASF SE, including their membership on the supervisory bodies of other companies, are listed under Management and Supervisory Boards.

 Compensation of the Supervisory Board is described in detail in the Compensation Report.

 Dr. Jürgen Hambrecht (Chairman), Michael Diekmann, Robert Oswald, Michael Vassiliadis

 - Prepares the appointment of members to the Board of Executive Directors by the Supervisory Board as well as the employment contracts to be entered into with members of the Board of Executive Directors

 - When making recommendations for appointments to the Board of Executive Directors, considers professional qualifications, international experience and leadership skills as well as long-term succession planning, diversity, and especially the appropriate consideration of women